Successor Feature Representations: Experimental Details: Racer Environment

 where $\Delta \phi_k$ is the distance between the centers, and $\phi_k^{min} = 0.0$ is the lowest center, and $\phi_k^{max} = 1.0$ the largest center.
 Given this discretization and the decomposition of the Q-function according to (\ref{eq:racer_env_q_decomposition}), the Q-values can be computed by:

-Alg.~\ref{algo:CMFXI} lists the complete CXi procedure with the update steps for the $\xi$-functions.
-Similar to the SFQL agent, CXi uses a feedforward network with bias and a ReLU activation for hidden layers.
+Alg.~\ref{algo:CMFXI} lists the complete C\sfrql procedure with the update steps for the $\xi$-functions.
+Similar to the \sfql agent, C\sfrql uses a feedforward network with bias and a ReLU activation for hidden layers.
 It has for each of the three feature dimensions a separate fully connected subnetwork.
 Each subnetwork has 2 hidden layers with 20 neurons each.
 The discretized outputs per feature dimension share the last hidden layer per subnetwork.

 The $\xi$-function is updated according to the following procedure.
 Instead of providing a discrete learning signal to the model, we encode the observed feature using continuous activation functions around each bin center.
 Given the $j$'th bin center of dimension $k$, $x_{k,j}$, its value is encoded to be $1.0$ if the feature value of this dimension aligns with the center ($\phi_k = x_{k,j})$.
 Otherwise, the encoding for the bin decreases linearily based on the distance between the bin center and the value ($|x_{k,j} - \phi_k|$) and reaches $0$ if the value is equal to a neighboring bin center, i.e.\ has a distance $\geq \Delta \phi_k$.
 We represent this encoding for each feature dimension $k$ by $\mathbf{u}_k \in (0,1)^{U}$ with: